 There are two basic types of charitable gift annuities:

-The annuity payment is a fixed-dollar amount paid to you for as long as you live and is guaranteed by the assets of Wheaton College.
+The annuity payment is a fixed-dollar amount paid to you for as long as you live and is backed by the assets of Wheaton College.
 The payment can be made annually, semi-annually, or quarterly.
 The annuity rate is based upon the age of the person(s) receiving the payments.
-Rates are generally higher for single, older individuals as opposed to younger couples.

 You will receive a partial income tax deduction for your contribution to the gift annuity, and your annuity payments will be partially tax-free.
 Also, if you contribute appreciated stock, ETFs, or mutual funds to a gift annuity, you will partially avoid capital gains and stretch out recognition of any remaining capital gains over the life of your annuity payments.